sebastianregelmann/CypressCY8CMBR3116/README.md

 This code request every 0.5 seconds the status of the touch buttons.
 It is asumend that all 16 sensors are configured as touch button.

 ## Questions
-When not sure what kind of buffer to request/send from/to the IC look into the register Dokumentation from Cypress that is found here: www.infineon.com/dgdl/Infineon-CY8CMBR3xxx_CapSense_Express_Controllers_Registers_TRM-AdditionalTechnicalInformation-v06_00-EN.pdf?fileId=8ac78c8c7d0d8da4017d0f90b2ad7da7.
+When not sure what kind of buffer to request/send from/to the IC look into the register documentation from Cypress that is found here: [Register Map](https://www.infineon.com/dgdl/Infineon-CY8CMBR3xxx_CapSense_Express_Controllers_Registers_TRM-AdditionalTechnicalInformation-v06_00-EN.pdf?fileId=8ac78c8c7d0d8da4017d0f90b2ad7da7).

 Also look into the CY8CMBR3116.cpp to check what kind of buffers are used and how they are used.
 Some methods return uint16_t buffers because the register is in this format.
 ## Installation

 Install my-project with npm